-- 1. Observe the following alerts: - CAUTION: All power supplies installed in the server must have the same output power capacity.
+CAUTION: All power supplies installed in the server must have the same output power capacity.
 Verify that all power supplies have the same part number and label color.
-The system becomes unstable and may shut down when it detects mismatched power supplies.
+The system becomes unstable and might shut down if it detects different power supplies.